lupyuen/lupyuen.github.io/src/plic.md

 1. Mark the Interrupt as __Complete__

+(If we don't mark the Interrupt as Complete, we won't receive any subsequent Interrupts)

 These are the PLIC Registers to __Claim and Complete Interrupts__ [(Page 201)](https://starfivetech.com/uploads/u74mc_core_complex_manual_21G1.pdf)...

 | Address | R/W | Description